Project Nike: Nike Hercules

 Even as Nike Ajax was being tested, work started on Nike-B, later renamed Nike Hercules (MIM-14).
 It improved speed, range and accuracy, and could intercept ballistic missiles.
 The Hercules had a range of about 100 miles (160 km), a top speed in excess of 3,000 mph (4,800 km/h) and a maximum altitude of around 150,000 ft (about 46 km) (30 km).
-It had solid fuel boost and sustainer rocket motors, with the boost phase consisting of four Nike Ajax boosters strapped together.
+It had solid fuel boost and sustainer engines, with the boost phase consisting of four Nike Ajax boosters strapped together.
 In the 1970s some (foreign) users replaced the vacuum tube guidance circuits in the missile with more reliable solid-state components, but electron tube circuits were still used well into the 1980s.
-The electron tube's resistance to EMP effects over earlier non-EMP-hardened solid-state circuits played a major part in the retention of 'obsolete' technology until hardened solid-state circuits were developed.
+The electron tube's resistance to electromagnetic pulse (EMP) effects over earlier non-EMP-hardened solid-state circuits played a major part in the retention of 'obsolete' technology until hardened solid-state circuits were developed.